-If competitors are deemed in "nullified" or "inactive" defensive positions or if the fight has stalled on the ground or in standing grapple, the grappling will be stopped by the referee.
-Once the referee has determined that grappling is inactive, stalled or in stalemate - the bout will be stopped, then restarted in a standing position.
+If competitors are deemed in "nullified" or "inactive" defensive positions or if the fight has stalled on the ground or in standing grapple for 5 seconds, the Referee will warn the contestants.
+If neither Contestant becomes active within a further 5 seconds the grappling will be stopped by the referee.
+Once the referee has determined that grappling is inactive, stalled or in stale mate - the bout will be stopped, and then restarted in a standing position.